Purpose and benefits

 The Impact of Competition Regulation on Australian Business: National Benchmark Study Survey [PDF, 1MB]

 The ACCC Enforcement and Compliance Survey: Report of Preliminary Findings (final report) [PDF, 1.3MB]

-Peter Drahos is a Professor in Law in the School of Regulation and Global Governance (RegNet), ANU College of Asia and the Pacific, at the Australian National University...
+Peter Drahos is an Emeritus Professor in the School of Regulation and Global Governance (RegNet), ANU College of Asia and the Pacific, at the Australian National...